abinit/abinit/doc/tutorial/compilation.md

 tells us that our HDF5 build will support parallel IO (because we used CC=mpicc during the configuration step).
-Also note that, as far as ABINIT is concerned, Fortran support is **optional** as ABINIT will be interfaced with HDF5 through the Fortran bindings provided by netcdf.
+Also note that, as far as ABINIT is concerned, Fortran support is **optional** as ABINIT will be interfaced with HDF5 through the Fortran bindings provided by netcdf-fortran.
 In other words, ABINIT requires netcdf-fortran and not the Fortran bindings for HDF5.

 Again, issue `make -j NUM` followed by